chiggachiggayeah/weatherman/weatherman.md

 # Appendix

+(the storm chasing is an effect of them having to take a stand against the radicals)

 (the weatherman, jiddo, was this kind of eco-terrorist, a pioneer in weather mediation technology.
 He felt the nations of the world could not be trusted and should be brought to heel under the force of the weather.)